audacity/audacity-support/nyquist-plugins/effect-plugins/distortion-effects.md

 Author: Jvo Studer

 A tape saturation simulation effect.
-When used as intended this plug-in enhances the apparent loudness of an audio track, adding just a little controlled distortion, similar to the effect of recording on a tape-based recorder with a "hot" signal.
+When used as intended this plugin enhances the apparent loudness of an audio track, adding just a little controlled distortion, similar to the effect of recording on a tape-based recorder with a "hot" signal.
 It is based on a soft clipping limiter but also "shapes" the high frequency response.
 The effect is not calibrated for precise modelling of a real tape recorder, but nevertheless should be capable of producing a similar tonal character.

 1. **Saturation threshold:** \[-6 to -1 dB.
 Default = -3 dB].
 The level at which the soft clipping begins.
 2. **Limiting ratio:** \[1 (soft) to 4 (hard).
 Default 2].
 The "hardness" of the clipping.
 High values will tend to create a more harsh sound.